-- biological sciences (incl. environmental biology, biotechnology, agriculture & food science, veterinary studies) - 2 pre-clinical studies - 4.
-The Panel expects to receive submissions whose primary research focus falls within the respective remit of the above UoAs.
-The UoAs under the Panel's remit cover the full spectrum of the basic and applied biology of all organisms, including basic science underpinning clinical research in medical and veterinary science.
+4. The Panel expects to receive submissions whose primary research focus falls within the respective remit of the above UoAs.
+The UoAs under the Panel's remit cover the full spectrum of theoretical and applied areas of accountancy, business, economics, finance, and hotel management & tourism.

-Unit of assessment descriptors and boundaries
+UoA descriptors and boundaries